1. Do you accept Debit or Credit?

-6. Do I have to sign in?
+7. Do I have to sign in?

 Yes.
 It is very important for you and any guests that you bring to sign in.
-This is necessary to comply with our insurance contract and it gives us valuble statistics that we can present to local municipalities and other institutions about the recreational value of Mono Nordic Ski Club.
+This is necessary to comply with our insurance contract and it gives us valuable statistics that we can present to local municipalities and other institutions about the recreational value of Mono Nordic Ski Club.

-7. Can I snowshoe?
+8. Can I snowshoe?

 Snowshoeing is not allowed on the trails or on the properties that the trails run through.

-8. I don’t like to ski alone – how do I find other members to ski with?
+9. I don’t like to ski alone – how do I find other members to ski with?

-9. Do I need to display my membership tag when using the trails?
+10. Do I need to display my membership tag when using the trails?

 Members are asked to display their membership tags when they are using the trails.
-In this way we are assured that those using the trails are paid members and therefore covered by our club insurance policy.
+In this way we are assured that those using the trails are paid members and therefore covered by our Club insurance policy.

-Yes we welcome guests.
-On Saturdays and Sundays have your guests sign in at the pavilion.
-The trail fee for your guest is $5 and ski rentals are available at $5per day.
-If you bring a guest from Monday to Friday, the cost for trail use is $5 payable at the drop boxes found at the trail entrance in the lower parking lot and at the bottom of the pavilion stairs.
+Yes – we welcome guests!
+On Saturdays and Sundays, have your guest(s) sign in at the pavilion.
+The trail fee for each guest is $10 for the day.
+Ski rentals are available during regular pavilion hours (Saturday/Sunday) for an additional $10 per day.
+If you bring a guest from Monday to Friday, the trail fee is payable at the drop boxes found at the trail entrance in the lower parking lot and at the bottom of the pavilion stairs.

-We strongly encourage returning guests to become members of the club.
+We strongly encourage returning guests to become members of the Club.

-11. Who runs Mono Nordic Ski Club?
+12. Who runs Mono Nordic Ski Club?

-13. Who owns the land?
+14. Who owns the land?

-Our trails run through properties owned by Town of Mono, Credit Valley Conservation Authority and 3 local residents.
+Our trails run through properties owned by the Town of Mono, Credit Valley Conservation Authority and 3 local residents.